zbkllz/story--challenge/README.md

 # story--challenge:orange:
-It was a team challenge for educational purposes built with:
+It was a challenge for educational purposes built with:

 - React Native :atom:
 - Typescript